HaIiax/battery-staple/COMMANDS.md

 Removes your car for use in the current event.
 Removing a car after rides have been scheduled for the current event requires generating the schedule again.

+## .sometimesgoing

+Once set (and it's saved in your user profile), you need to send a .going to be scheduled for a ride.

+## .sometimesnotgoing

+Once set (and it's the default), you need to send .notgoing to be not scheduled for a ride.

 ## .notgoing

 Opt out of the current event.
 Opting out of the current event after the rides have been scheduled requires generating the schedule again.